 Menus generally first appeared in the 1840s when people began to eat outside the home more often.
 Most extant examples come from banquets or from hotels where set meals were included in the daily rate.
 Menus from this period with prices are scarce.
 They can also be confusing.
 A standard monetary unit in antebellum America was 12½ cents, reflecting the widespread use of foreign coins like the Spanish real.
 Foreign coins were allowed until 1857 when the United States finally had enough gold and silver to mint all of its own specie.
 In the meantime, the standard 12½-cent unit went by different names in different parts of the country.
 In New York, it was referred to as a “shilling” and half that amount was called a “six pence.”
 The prices shown below utilize the British abbreviations for a shilling (s) and penny (d) even though they were related in name only.

 While playful, the puffery accompanying the bill of fare indicates that operating a restaurant in Manhattan had already become a highly competitive business.4 Welsh states he is engaged in “the most important of all earthly avocations—cating,” seemingly a gerund of the archaic word cate, meaning a choice food or delicacy.5 Although there appears to be nothing special about his cuisine, he claims to serve the best foods the market can provide, going so far as to charter a schooner to bring in the first shad of the season.
 “Due notice will be given of its arrival, by the issue of an Extra Times, and the firing off of a hundred guns.
-LOOK OUT FOR THE SHAD!” declares the restaurateur whose publicity stunt mimicked those of his neighbor, the great showman P. T. Barnum.
+LOOK OUT FOR THE SHAD!” declares the restaurateur, mimicking the publicity stunts of his neighbor, the great showman P. T. Barnum.

-Spring was in the air.
-The third page features an illustration of a crocus and a pink carnation—only this and nothing more.
+The third page is devoted to an illustration of a crocus and a pink carnation—only this image and nothing more.

-On the back there is an oddly positioned cartoon of unknown origin titled “Jack Bean leaving Mary Ann.”
-The sense of time and place is also conveyed by the advertisements on this page, particularly those for Valentine’s Day cards, daguerreotype “likenesses” and camphene.
-Limited by its explosiveness and pungent smell, camphene was briefly used at mid-century as a fuel for lamps.
-And daguerreotypes, the first commercially successful photographs, were still relatively new in 1847, going back just a few years.
-However, the ad for valentine cards is the timeliest, appearing two days before the holiday.6 Sending mass-produced valentines had become something of a fad with some of the most expensive cards being made of lace paper imported from England, a design concept that luxury hotels employed to construct the finest menus of the era.
+The back page features a cartoon of unknown origin titled “Jack Bean leaving Mary Ann.”
+The sense of time and place is also conveyed by the advertisements at the bottom for Valentine’s Day cards, daguerreotype “likenesses,” and camphene which was used as a fuel for lamps at mid-century, but soon replaced due to its explosiveness and pungent smell.
+Daguerreotypes, the first commercially successful photographs, were also a relatively new product.
+However, the timeliest ad is for valentine cards, appearing two days before the holiday.6 Mass-produced valentines had become something of a fad.
+The most expensive cards were made of lace paper imported from England, which was also used to make the finest menus of the era.

-The papers reported a notable historic event in late February, when outnumbered U.S. forces repulsed Santa Anna at the Battle of Buena Vista.
-The feeling of excitement at such moments during the Mexican–American War was memorably captured in Richard Caton Woodville’s painting War News from Mexico which appeared the following year.
+The newspapers reported a notable historic event in late February of 1847, when outnumbered U.S. forces repulsed Santa Anna at the Battle of Buena Vista.
+Artist Richard Caton Woodville captured the feeling of excitement at such moments during the Mexican–American War in his painting War News from Mexico.

 Edgar Allan Poe died on October 7, 1849.
 By then, the war was over and Sandy Welsh had closed his refectory where the literati once conferred in the saintly days of yore.7